 Heartwood Greenways

-Location: Omaha, Nebraska Project Type: Privately Owned Public Park Client: Applied Underwriters Awards: ASLA NCC Honor Award, APA Award for Excellence in Sustainability, Architecture MasterPrize in Large Scale Projects, Archello Feature, Architizer A+ Awards Special Mention Collaborators: Lamp Rynearson (Civil Engineers), Meco-Henne Contracting Inc. (General Contractor), S&N Landscape Design Inc. (Landscape Contractor)
+Location: Omaha, Nebraska Project Type: Privately Owned Public Park Client: Applied Underwriters Awards: American Architecture Awards 2024, ASLA NCC Honor Award, APA Award for Excellence in Sustainability, Architecture MasterPrize in Large Scale Projects, Archello Feature, Architizer A+ Awards Special Mention Collaborators: Lamp Rynearson (Civil Engineers), Meco-Henne Contracting Inc. (General Contractor), S&N Landscape Design Inc. (Landscape Contractor)

 < Back to Projects